olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

 Required Application Test Scripts
 ---------------------------------

-The OTH requires each application test to provide a build script, a job script template, a check script, and a reporting script.
+The OTH requires each application test to provide (1) a build script, (2) a job script template, (3) a check script, and (4) a reporting script.
 These scripts should be placed in the locations described in :ref:`repository-structure`.
+The build, check, and reporting scripts may also be set to Linux commands such as ``/usr/bin/echo``.
+This is useful in cases where a script is not needed.
+For example, a test that relies on standard system-provided tools can set the build script to ``/usr/bin/echo`` to remove the need to have an empty build script.
-If the OTH cannot find the scripts specified in the test input, it will fail to launch.
+If the OTH cannot find the scripts specified by the test input file (*rgt_test_input.ini*), it will fail to launch.

 Build Script
 ^^^^^^^^^^^^